Octavian47/Traffic-tracker/README.md

 ## Usage

 ### Server Side
-Open a terminal in the project folder and type in the following command
+Open a terminal in the Server-Side folder and type in the following command

     node app.js